uzh-rpg/rpg_svo_example/svo_ros/doc/camera_calibration.md

 ```

-`T_B_C` is the transformation from the camera frame to the IMU frame.
+`T_B_C` is the pose of the camera frame in the IMU frame.
 This is used when SVO is set to use the IMU.

 ### Pinhole projection + Equidistant
 This is a generic distortion model that can model very different field of views ([paper](http://www.ee.oulu.fi/mvg/files/pdf/pdf_697.pdf)), therefore we can use it for pinhole as well as fisheye cameras.
 OpenCV (from 3.0) also [supports this model](http://docs.opencv.org/master/db/d58/group__calib3d__fisheye.html).
 To calibrate a camera using a equidistant camera model, we can use [Kalibr](https://github.com/ethz-asl/kalibr).
 For details of Kalibr calibration, please refer to [this official manual](https://github.com/ethz-asl/kalibr/wiki/multiple-camera-calibration).